a-sumo/hyperstep/README.md

 However, this approach imposes the setup of a simulation environment and the refinement of algorithms that recover semantically relevant physical properties from sounds.

 The former is something I'm currently working on.
-Feels free to contact me at armandsumo@gmail.com to discuss this and more!
+Feel free to contact me at armandsumo@gmail.com to discuss this and more!

 For the latter, I prefer to sit on a couch like a potato [[2](#pick-problems)] and wait for the research area to be sufficiently mature.
 <a id="animacy">